jonseymour/florida/MARY-JANE-K.md

 If Mc has one daughter, Jc is that daughter.
 If she has two daughters, Jc is the daughter selected with a coin flip.
 The selection process does not permit the selection of mothers with 2 boys.

-Given what we know about 2-child families, Mc, Hc and Kc:
+Given what we know about 2-child families, Mc, Jc and Kc:

 Q1.
 What is the chance that Kc will answer "Yes" if asked: "Are you a girl?"